 Eneter Messaging Framework is a lightweight framework for the interprocess communication.
 It is easy to use and it works across various platforms.

-The framework provides components that can be used to create various communication scenarios.
+The framework provides communication components you can use to create various communication scenarios.

-The framework is provided for multiple platforms.
-Therefore, you can use it for communication between two .NET applications or two Java applications, but also for the cross-platform communication between Java and .NET.
+The framework is available for various platforms.
+Therefore, you can use it for the communication between applications from the same platform

 (Eneter for Java Help, Eneter for .NET Help or Release Notes)